psugihara/joint/Docs/Tutorial.md

 The script *pass.js* is automatically generated and served by the Pass server.
 Including it passes functions in the server dictionary to the client so that we can call `arrive()` in the client-side JavaScript.
 Before `arrive()` is called, the user will be prompted to enter their name as the argument so that we know who they are on the server.

 ####Run it!
-With this index.html in the *./static* directory, we can have the server start listening on port 8080 just as we did in the previous example:
+With this index.html in the *static* directory, we can have the server start listening on port 8080 just as we did in the previous example:

 ```
-$ pass ./logger.pass 8080 ./static
+$ pass logger.pass 8080 static
 ```

 If we visit [http://localhost:8080/](http://localhost:8080/) and enter our name, `ourName` arrived will be printed on the console.
 We can record the activity log by routing stdout to a file:

 ```
-$ pass ./logger.pass 8080 ./static > activity.log
+$ pass logger.pass 8080 static > activity.log
 ```

 We’ve created a simple activity logger in just two lines of code!
 One could imagine extending this example to collect analytics about user activity in real-time.
 For instance, perhaps each button press in a single-page web app could be logged in order to evaluate the effectiveness of a user interface.